LogoHome

 Role

-Leads on organising and promoting student events throughout the year.
+Events Officer Leads on organising and promoting student events throughout the year.

 Ella Guron

 Ella studies English Literature, History, Psychology, and Religious Studies, alongside enrichment in Music Technology and Musical Theatre.
-She is participating in this year's show.

-Aims
+Aims in post

 To deliver a wide range of engaging and well-organised events, from performances and fundraisers to regular smaller activities, alongside a large end-of-year event.